-- This enters the REC (recording) mode. - 2.
+- This enters the REC (recording) mode. - This causes the auto recording icon () to appear on the monitor screen. - 2.
 Point the camera at the subject, use the monitor screen to compose the image, and then press the shutter button half way. - When the camera finishes its Auto Focus operation, the focus frame will turn green and the operation lamp lights green. - 3.
 Holding the camera still, gently press the shutter button all the way down.